Next Period Recommendation Reality Check: Benchmark

 The results of the models' comparison can be found in \autoref{tab:benchmark-ml}.
-TopPopular, which is the most straightforward and commonly adopted RecSys baseline based on items' popularity, achieved minor results across all datasets.
+TopPopular, which is the most straightforward and commonly adopted RecSys baseline, achieved minor results across all datasets.
 Despite such results, its personalized improvement, TopPersonal, achieved performance comparable with other methods and mostly falls into the top 4 best methods over all datasets.
-While it showcases the importance of personalization for recommendations, it also highlights the importance of baseline selection for novel ML methods introduction.
-Many current RecSys methods of different types (MF, linear, VAEs, sequential) could hardly beat the TopPersonal baseline.
-Combining these results with repetitive patterns discovered in the data (\autoref{fig:data-repeat-score}), we believe the reason for that is that the repetitive nature of the datasets is still too hard to generalize for these approaches.
+Many current RecSys methods of different types (MF, I2I, VAE, sequential) could hardly beat the TopPersonal baseline.

 The only deep learning approach that consistently outperforms any other method is the recently proposed RepeatNet.
-The possible reason why this approach shows such great results could be that the "repeat" mode of the proposed network helps generalize the datasets' repetitive nature.
 Another notable deep learning approach is RecVAE, and while it could hardly beat the TopPersonal baseline on every dataset, it generally achieves comparable performance.
-Finally, when it comes to methods that do not utilize deep learning, TIFUKNN shows results close to the TopPersonal, emphasizing the importance of using personalized item frequencies.
+Finally, when it comes to methods that do not utilize deep learning, TIFUKNN results are close to the TopPersonal ones, or even better in the case of the TTRS dataset.